cmdelite/ROM-Upload-Script/README.md

 # ROM Upload Automation Script

-Created by @cmdelite - Special thanks to DeepSeek Chat for development assistance
+Created by @cmdelite - Special thanks to DeepSeek Chat for development assistance and @dain09 for the initial script

 This script automatically finds, uploads, and shares ROM files via Google Drive with Telegram notifications.